Moray House School of Education and Sport

 Career opportunities

-• inform design and delivery of appropriate training interventions
+• Design and deliver appropriate training interventions

 Careers Service

 The University of Edinburgh's Careers Service supports all current students (and graduates for up to 2 years) to develop their potential and achieve satisfying and rewarding futures.
-This is done through individual appointments, group sessions and wider campus-based activity, alongside online services and resources.
-A diverse programme of face-to-face and online events is delivered throughout the academic year.

 Suzanne Agnew